 If you are nosing it right now, you'll pick up on the citrus note of this.
 But unlike the Lind & Lime, which heroes well, the lime, this gin has a multi-layered citrus complexity from its use of orange, lemon and tangerine.
 On the nose, orange blossom takes centre stage with subtle hints of rose.
 The obvious citrus botanicals are smooth, sweet and zesty on the nose, with a light pepper undertone.
 The citrus sweetness carries through on the palate but make no mistake, this is still juniper forward and has a natural hint of pepper.

-To not take away from the citrus complexity, we're pairing this with the Fever-Tree Aromatic Tonic, a tonic with hints of Angostura bark and vanilla.
+To not take away from the citrus complexity, we're pairing this with an extra dry tonic to let the gin shine through.
 Now, because of the higher alcoholic strength of the gin....you might want to experiment with perhaps making a G&T with a ratio of perhaps 1 part gin to 4 parts tonic....and if you still feel like you need a hit of the gin, you could gently layer a teaspoon of the gin over the top of the G&T (give it a try, we won't tell the captain....)